 What if I want to remove my Breast Implants?

 Breast implants are not designed to last a lifetime and so will likely need removing or replacing at some point in the future.
-However, some patient’s breast implants can last for around 20 years before they need replacing, while other patients may suffer from complications, or simply change their mind meaning their implants are removed far earlier than this.
+However, some patient’s breast implants can last for around 20 years before they need replacing, while other patients may suffer from complications, or simply change their minds meaning their implants are removed far earlier than this.